Forces in dry active matter: Momentum and active impulse

-we see that the steady-state average of $\mathcal G$ can be associated with the ``swim pressure'', introduced by Takatory and Brady \shortcite{Takatori2014} and by Yang, Manning and Marchetti \shortcite{Yang2014}.
-Given the lack of explicit solvent in our description, we prefer the term ``active pressure'' for this contribution.
+The steady-state average of $\mathcal G$ in a homogeneous system can thus be identified with the ``swim pressure'', introduced by Takatory and Brady \shortcite{Takatori2014} and by Yang, Manning and Marchetti \shortcite{Yang2014}:

+Given the lack of an explicit solvent in our description, we prefer the term ``active pressure'' for this contribution.
 This validates the virial-based approaches in this context~\shortcite{Winkler2015SoftMatter,falasco2016mesoscopic}.
 The above discussion shows that the swim-pressure is the flux of active impulse.
-Note, however, that it should now be clear that this expression does not, in general, provide the expression for $P_M$, when $\Gamma({\bf r},\theta)\neq 0$ for example. \item Recall that all of the discussion above is done in steady-state.
-Averaging over Eq. (\ref{mom_dynamics}) in the steady-state and using the results presented above gives
+Note, however, that it should now be clear that this expression does not, in general, provide the expression for $P_M$, when $\Gamma({\bf r},\theta)\neq 0$ for example.
+Furhtermore, Eq.~\eqref{eq:swimpressure} is only valid in the steady state of homogeneous systems.

+\item Recall that all of the discussion above is done in the steady state.
+Averaging over Eq. (\ref{mom_dynamics}) in the steady state and using the results presented above gives

 or alternatively